ingambe/SudokuApp/README.md

 * Generate grids using the solver and the number of backtrack to find the difficulty.
 * Red background for cells in solver activity if incorrect input.
+* OpenCV to grab Sudoku grid from Camera.